 An individual earning $20,000 would also need to whether making a super contribution to reduce taxable income to zero is the most tax-effective option, especially when any individual earning less than $20,542 does not pay income tax under the Australian income tax rates (for latest income tax rates, see SuperGuide article Australian income tax rates for 2017/2018 and 2016/2017 years).

 According to the ATO, only the amount of personal super contributions that the ATO allows an individual as a deduction in their income tax return counts towards their concessional contributions cap.
 What this means is that the remainder of the individual’s personal contributions will count towards their non-concessional (after-tax) contributions cap. (for more information on your non-concessional contributions cap, see SuperGuide article

 Note: In relation to the practical implications of having such a deduction denied, and what happens to the reporting of that part of the contribution that can’t be claimed as a tax deduction, it is possible to vary an intent to claim a tax deduction (see this link on the ATO website).

-Important: In theory there is no limit on the amount you can claim as a deduction, subject to having income to claim against.
-The practical effect of the concessional (before-tax) concessional contributions cap means that if you claim more than the concessional contributions cap, you will be hit with extra tax, or you need to withdraw the excess benefits.
+Important: In theory, there is no limit on the amount an individual can claim as a deduction, subject to having income to claim against.
+The practical effect of the concessional (before-tax) concessional contributions cap means that if an individual claims more than the concessional contributions cap, they will be hit with extra tax, or will need to withdraw the excess super benefits.
 You can find out more information about claiming deductions for personal super contributions by checking out the SuperGuide article Who can make tax-deductible super contributions?.
 You can find out more information about excess contributions by reading the SuperGuide article Excess contributions rules: A quick summary.

 Background: For more information on making tax-deductible super contributions, see the following SuperGuide articles: